xorterian/treiscript/README.md

-# TreiScript (BETA)
+# TreiScript
 SVG-formula maker in an alternative mathematical notation-system (TreiScript)

 ## Warning: The shared codes are only in experimental phase!
-A.k.a.
-Beta version!

 ## Abstract